requireiot/MySoilSensorESP32/README.md

 (soil moisture and performance characteristics from the device, commands to change operating parameters or start over-the-air updates to the device), I could think of the following technologies:
-1. MQTT. *Pro*: I alreeady have an MQTT broker running, and this is independent of a specific home automation system. *Con*: Communication is a bit unpredictable, as I found out
+1. **MQTT**. *Pro*: I alreeady have an MQTT broker running, and this is independent of a specific home automation system. *Con*: Communication is a bit unpredictable, as I found out
-2. HTTP requests to a REST API, e.g. for OpenHAB. *Pro*: More deterministic, you know exactly when a message has been accepted. *Con*: Specific for one home automation system
+2. **HTTP** requests to a REST API, e.g. for OpenHAB. *Pro*: More deterministic, you know exactly when a message has been accepted. *Con*: Specific for one home automation system

 I went for (1).

+### Processor

+The final design uses an ESP32-WROOM module.

+I also tried a ESP32-C3 "Super Mini" module, the source code supports this.
+This is a single core RISC-V based processor, with the following pros and cons, compared to the ESP32:
+* *Pro*: lower current draw when WiFi is on, 50 mA vs 130 mA
+* *Pro*: easy to use the little development module in a production system, because it has no USB-serial chip that would consume power all the time, the ESP32-C3 has builtin USB capability
+* *Con*: higher current draw during sleep, I measured about 40µA
+* *Con*: unreliable WiFi connection.
+This is probably a property of the *module* rather than the ESP32-C3 *chip*, because of the tiny antenna -- but that was a knockout criterion for me

 ### Minimize power consumption